Determining the systemic redshift of Lyman-alpha emitters with neural networks and improving the measured large-scale clustering: Stacked Lyman- line profiles

 \subsection{The impact of radiative transfer}

-In Fig.~\ref{fig:IGM_no_IGM_stacks} we compare the stacked \lya\ profile $\langle \phi(\lambda) \rangle$ before (solid thin) and after (thick solid) being processed by the IGM.
+In Fig.~\ref{fig:IGM_no_IGM_stacks} we compare the stacked \lya\ profile $\langle \phi(\lambda) \rangle$ before (dashed thin) and after (solid thick) being processed by the IGM.
 In general, at low redshift ($z=2.2$, 3.0), the IGM tends to absorb blue photons, i.e., $\lambda<\lambda_{\rm Ly\alpha}$, while it does not affect less for redder photons.
 Meanwhile, at $z=5.7$, the IGM optical depth to \lya\ is much greater and it affects to the stacked line profile up to wavelength 2\AA{} redder than \lya .

 Furthermore, the impact of the IGM in the stacked line profiles is different for each geometry.
 We find that at $z=2.2$ and $z=3.0$ the IGM affects more the \ThinShell\ geometry than the \GalacticWind.
 In particular, the blue peak which is present before the line profiles are processed by the IGM (especially at $z=3.0$), is mostly vanished after the RT in the IGM.
 Meanwhile, at $z=5.7$ the IGM affects similarly both cases.
 This is consistent with the values of the \lya\ IGM escape fraction in our model (see Fig.10 and 11 in \cite{GurungLopez_2020}).
 These findings originate from the differences in the family of line profiles generated by each outflow geometry, as the IGM absorption depends on the wavelength of the photons, as discussed in detail in \citet{GurungLopez_2020}.